 After an investigation is completed, CBHS will determine what action, if any, will be taken; and, if called for, CBHS will take appropriate disciplinary or other corrective action.
-The type of disciplinary or other corrective action will be determined in the sole discretion of CBHS.
+The type of disciplinary or other corrective action will be determined in the sole discretion of CBHS on a case-by-case basis.
 Following an investigation, the person filing the claim will be informed in general terms of the outcome of the investigation.